anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-03-Author-ML-Experiments-With-Spark-Notebooks.md

 <hr>

 ## 3. The environment & exercises in the module
-Vertex AI Workbench, Managed notebook instance all of which was pre-created as part of the Terraform deployent.
+The environment for the module is Vertex AI Workbench, Managed notebook instance - pre-created as part of the Terraform deployent.
 We will reuse kernel created in the prior module.
+The following are the four exercises in the module.

 ![M3](../06-images/module-3-03.png)
 <br><br>